 Euthanasia is the act of deliberately ending an animal’s life to end their suffering.
-Its use has often been widely mis-understood, but ultimately is aimed at minimising suffering and mitigating poor animal welfare where no other realistic options are available.
+Its use has often been widely misunderstood, but ultimately is aimed at minimising suffering and mitigating poor animal welfare where no other realistic options are available.
 Despite this, it remains a contentious subject for many zoos and aquariums.
-Here we ask Dave Morgan our Field Director, about his thoughts on the subject.
+Here we ask our field director, Dave Morgan, about his thoughts on the subject.

 Broadly–speaking, euthanasia of zoo animals is thought to be permissible under the following circumstances:

 - when irresolvable stress or conflict prevails and where changes in social structure result in distress, and where there is no option of relocation;